open-sauced/guestbook/README.md

 9. Go to your forked repository on GitHub and [create a pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork).

 ## How to Add Yourself to the Guestbook

+There are two ways to add yourself to the guestbook:

+- Using bot
+- Manually editing the `.all-contributorsrc` file

+Although adding yourself to the list with the bot's help is simpler, we recommend you to manually editing the file to get more experience with adding and committing your changes, creating pull requests and pull request reviews.

 ### Using bot